-Graduate Assistantships in Areas of National Need (GAANN) provides fellowships for graduate students who are planning to pursue a degree in a field designated as an area of national need.
+Graduate Assistance in Areas of National Need (GAANN) provides fellowships for graduate students who are planning to pursue a degree in a field designated as an area of national need.
 Both CU Boulder projects are aimed at keeping the U.S. competitive in materials research in the face of rapid growth in Asian research efforts.

 Both projects will also focus on recruiting women and underrepresented minority students, in order to better meet the needs of today’s workforce.

 Professor Won Park, along with Jennifer Cha of chemical and biological engineering, will lead a GAANN program focused on designing the next-generation materials needed for domestic science, economics and defense.

 These materials must perform specific functions, but also need to use less energy, be non-toxic to the environment and depend on renewable energy sources – goals that can sometimes be contradictory and difficult to meet.

 For example, polymers are important materials for preserving structure and packaging consumer products, but environmental needs require that they can be recycled and reused.
 New photonic and electronic 2- and 3D nanoscale materials are also required for electronic and optical components that can be integrated into living systems as parts of low-power, flexible, wireless devices or smart, sustainable drug delivery agents.